The Revenge of Heaven: The Developers

 Ivan D. London (1913–1983) and Miriam London (1923–2011) first established themselves in American academe as specialists in Soviet studies with in-depth insights gained from refugee interviews.
-Both were born in the U.S. to immigrant parents from the Ukraine, which was then part of Russia and later the Soviet Union, and were exposed to a multilingual environment.
+Both were born in the U.S. to immigrant parents from Ukraine, which was then part of Russia and later the Soviet Union, and were exposed to a multilingual environment.
 Ivan D. London earned his A. B. degree in mathematics in 1935, turning to psychology after army service, and earned his PhD degree in psychology from Tulane University, New Orleans (USA), in 1950.
 Miriam London, then Miriam Boulotchnik, obtained her A. B. degree in chemistry in 1943 and her A. M. degree one year later from Radcliffe Graduate School, Harvard Department of Slavic Studies.
 After their marrying in 1947, she completed coursework toward a PhD degree at the University of Chicago in 1948 through 1950.
 Ivan D. London subsequently received an appointment to the ″Harvard Refugee Interview Project on the Social System of the Soviet Union″ (Harvard Émigré Interview Project) at Harvard's Russian Research Center in 1950.
 Miriam London did not complete her dissertation and instead accompanied her husband to the Harvard Research Center where she was later also employed.
 In the beginning of 1952, Ivan D. London accepted a teaching position at Brooklyn College, City University of New York.
 From that time forward, they conducted independent research as a team, building up the "Research Institute for Political Psychology"; focusing upon the Soviet Union.

 With the beginning of the De-Stalinisation of the Soviet Union in 1956, the Iron Curtain became gradually permeable and refugee interviews lost more and more of their general significance as far as the so-called Socialist Camp in Eastern Europe was concerned.
 At the same time, as the so-called Bamboo Curtain in East Asia became increasingly dense, the Londons turned their attention towards the PRC.
 They designed a research project aimed at the exploration of the Chinese social system, leveraging information collected from a large number of refugees with maximally diverse backgrounds.
 Partially supported by several private foundations, including the Smith Richardson Foundation, they were able to support their research over a period of 12 years, from 1963 through 1975, in which they took yearly field trips of two to three months duration to Hong Kong and Taiwan.
 In support of that project, Miriam London studied the Chinese vernacular, attaining a fundamental level of fluency, adding to her fluency in French and Russian beyond her native English.